department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/how-to/how-to-request-medallia-feedback.md

 This make the feedback sortable by date in the appropriate folder.

 4. Scrub the feedback of PII/PHI.
-Read through every user comment and remove or obfuscate personal information.
+Read through every user comment and replace personal information with asterisks or number symbols.
 Look for:
 - Email addresses
 - Names
 - Social security numbers
 - Phone numbers
+- Other identifying numbers

 5. Note any issues that may be new or indicate that something is broken.

 6. Upload file to the Teams folder.
 Check that it is named so that it can be sorted by date.

-7. Share the file to the VA email addresses of the VAOS Product and UX team.
+7. Share the file, including flags of any potential issues to  Simi, Jeff, Leah, Kay, Peter, Melissa, Ciera (using their VA email addresses)

+8. Note any potential new broken behavior in the #appointments-fe-meetup channel.